JeremyLikness/AngularHealthApp/ReadMe.md

 capture an internal set of flags for the measure.
 ECMAScript 5 properties are used to encapsulate access to the values so they are validated Boolean and toggle appropriately.
 This allows the tests to pass.

-The user profile and conversion libraries were both added and implemented so that all tests pass.
+08 - The user profile and conversion libraries were both added and implemented so that all tests pass.

+For Angular to use the various components they must be registered with the dependency injection service.
+A set of specifications validates the registration, but current fail because the components have not yet been registered.